T1moQ/T1moQ/README.md

 ### Hi everyone! 👋
 ### I`m Frontend Developer.
-Here is some usefule info about me.
+Here is some useful info about me.
 Feel free to contact me for any cooperation :\)

 ### *Languages and Tools*